zzyzxlab/tao.js/packages/docs/src/content/intro/core-concepts.md

 the application or system of applications at the time of the AppCon.

 Orient(ation)s allow for an effective way for the system to act or react differently for the same Action operating on the same Term by describing a unique context.
+This includes, but is not limited to, generating or retrieving different data or properties for the Term (and possibly also Action) based on this Orient(ation)

 From our sentence analogy, an Orient(ation) is the Subject or Actor that is acting out the verb on the object.